andrefaraujo/videosearch/asym/README.md

 Here, we illustrate an example using 5 clutter images per database image (ie, C=5).
 This choice is reflected in the parameters of the files used below.
 In the following, "mypath" refers to the path you downloaded the repository to.

+One can repeat this procedure to generate results with different choices of C.
+Note that the paper's results use SIFT descriptors extracted from Hessian-Affine keypoints, while the results generated below use the Difference-of-Gaussians detector.

 **Extract query features, using 10 threads:**